-The impossibility of guttural gemination is not confined only to Biblical Hebrew and is also found in other languages, such as Ge'ez (Mittwoch 1926) and Tigre (Leslau 1945; Raz 1983).
+The impossibility of guttural gemination is not confined only to Biblical Hebrew, and is also found in other languages, such as GəSəz (Mittwoch 1926) and Tigre (Leslau 1945; Raz 1983).
 This phonological constraint is a result of the gutturals' articulation - a long constriction of the pharynx is almost impossible, leading to the degemination of these consonants.
 Moreover, since the pharyngeal consonants are marked (Major 1987) they are less likely to be geminated: geminates are more marked than singletons, and therefore the gemination of a marked singleton would result in a cumulative complexity.
-Finally, Biblical Hebrew shows a tendency to avoid gutturals in the coda position, a constraint known as the Coda Condition (McCarthy 1994).
+Finally, Biblical Hebrew shows a tendency to avoid gutturals in coda position, a constraint known as the Coda Condition (Mc-Carthy 1994).
+This restriction could further explain the gutturals' degemination process - since gemination obligatorily creates a consonant in coda position, and gutturals are not permitted in that position, gutturals cannot geminate (Zawaydeh 1999).